Git Quick Start Guide

 git clean -xdf

-Note: This will delete all untracked files (including those ignored in gitignore).
-If you do not wish to delete files ignored in gitignore, omit the x in the command above.
+Note: This will delete all untracked files (including those ignored in .gitignore).
+If you do not want to delete files like those in .gitignore, remove x from the command above.

 no hostkey alg

-When connecting to the SSH Server, if this prompt appears, it is due to the SSH version, as the remote SSHD version is too high while the local SSH version is too low.
+When connecting to the SSH Server, if this prompt appears, it is due to the SSH version.
+The remote SSHD version is too high, while the local SSH version is too low.

 1